suryavamsi1563/working_chat_bot/data/data.md

 - what about my pending reports
 - give my pending reports
 - display pending reports
+- show all of my drafts
+- can you display me the drafts
+- can you display drafts for me
+- show me drafts
+- hey can you display  drafts for me
+- i want to know how many drafts i have
+- hey can you show me drafts
+- show all my drafts
+- hey can you show my drafts
+- show pending reports
+- show my drafts
+- show pending reports
+- show pending drafts
+- show pending reports
+- I want to see the drafts
+- I'd like you to display drafts
+- how many pending drafts i have
+- show pending reports
+- show drafts
+- i did like to see my pending reports
+- i'd like to see my pending reports
+- i did like to see my drafts
+- i'd like to see my drafts
+- i did like to see  drafts
+- i'd like to see  drafts
+- i did like to see my pending drafts
+- show pending drafts
+- listout my all pending reports

+## intent:reimbersebment_to_employees
+- How do I initiate the reimbursement to employees once the expense report has been approved?
+- How we do reimbursement once the report is approved
+- Tell mw how to reimbursement once the report is approved
+- Can you guide me how the reimbursement works ?
+- Help me in reimbursing once the expense report is approved

 ## intent:reject
 - i want to reject this report